Purdue Summer Program: Business Studies in London

 Program Dates: May 14 – June 28, 2014.
 Spend 6 unforgettable weeks in London with planned 3-day weekends for travel throughout Europe!

 Host: FIE-Foundation for International Education

-Eligibility: The program is open to all Krannert undergraduate students and Purdue students pursuing a Management or Economics minor with a minimum cumulative GPA of 2.5/4.0.
+Eligibility: The program is open to all Krannert undergraduate students and Purdue students pursuing a Management minor with a minimum cumulative GPA of 2.5/4.0.

-Course Credits: Students will earn 6 credits by taking MGMT 39000 (British Life and Business) and either MGMT 31000 (Fundamentals of Finance) or MGMT 39000 (Global Marketing).
+Course Credits: Students will earn 6 credits by taking MGMT 39000 (British Life and Business) and either MGMT 31000 (Fundamentals of Finance) or MGMT 49000 (International Marketing).

 Language Requirement: None.

-Application Deadline: The deadline to apply for this program is March 1, 2013.
+Application Deadline: The deadline to apply for this program is March 1, 2014.
+Click here to apply!